mcandre/lftp-pocket-reference/command_line_basics.md

 README.md
 ```

-In a local Windows Command Prompt, the `dir` command is typically used instead of `ls`.
+In Windows Command Prompt, the `dir` command is typically used instead of `ls`.

 ### Create directory